The Untitled Space

 The Untitled Space gallery is an art gallery in the Tribeca neighborhood of New York City founded by curator, photographer, magazine editor, and multidisciplinary artist Indira Cesarine in 2015.
-It exhibits the work of contemporary artists working in media including painting, sculpture, photography, video, printmaking, mixed media, and performance art.
+It exhibits the work of contemporary artists working in various media including painting, sculpture, photography, video, printmaking, mixed media, and performance art.

 The gallery's exhibitions often focus on work by women artists that incorporates themes of feminism, political and social equality, and female empowerment.